 KNIT FOR KIDS

 Sweaters and blankets are knit by residents and donated to World Vision.
-Meet Tuesdays at 1:30 at Art Center if you enjoy being part of a knitting circle.
-Otherwise, feel free to knit on your own.
-Patterns, yarn, and restrictions are available from Peg.
+Patterns, yarn, and information on restrictions are available from Noel.

-Volunteers from GHBC assist in setting up the clinic on Tuesdays and Thursdays at a church on Glen Carlin Drive.
-GHBC also collects dental supplies for distribution at the Clinic.
+Volunteers from GHBC no longer assist in setting up the clinic on Tuesdays and Thursdays but are ready eady to assist as needed, e.g. advocacy, fundraising.
+GHBC also collects new dental supplies for distribution at the Clinic.

 Current Arlington School projects include:

-Conversations with parents of Even Start students at Barcroft
+- Conversations with parents of Even Start students at Barcroft - conducted virtually

 Prepare net bags for produce distributed by Arlington Food Assistance Center (AFAC)